 The Cleveland Clinic Health Benefit Program (HBP) continually updates members about new initiatives or changes regarding their health plan coverage.
-It is our goal to do this through the My EHP Health Connection newsletter, through our website, and through the centralized HR Service Center available during business hours.
+It is our goal to do this through the My EHP Health Connection newsletter, through our website, and through our Customer Service Unit during business hours.
 See the Quick Reference Guide on page 9 for appropriate contact information.